zorbyte/TrackWeave/README.md

 bidirectional manner, while still retaining the successive and directed nature of a blockchain.
-The RDT data structure also supports branches, which allows, through a simple transaction, the ability to continue a chain independently and then conclude the chain my rejoining it with the origin RST later.
+The RDT data structure also supports branches, which allows, through a simple transaction, the ability to continue a chain independently and then conclude the chain by rejoining it with the origin RDT later.
 The nature of branches allows one to create cyclic graphs, however, to remain true to the ideals of a directed blockchain, a rejoin can not be associated to a node that existed prior to the creation of a branch.
 Branches open a myriad of